Education for Peace & Social Justice

 - “Students of Color and Public Montessori Schools.”
 This report, published in the Journal of Montessori Research, discusses public school’s efficacy for students of color.

 It is perhaps our greatest responsibility to strive toward peace within ourselves.
-Visit these audiovisual resources to learn more about how you can stand up for peace and social justice.
+Listen to these podcasts and recordings to learn more about how you can stand up for peace and social justice.

 - The 70 Million podcast, named for the 70 million American adults with a criminal record, tells a different story of the lived experience behind criminal-justice policy choices, and of the people, neighborhoods, counties, and cities trying to break cycles of incarceration.